vgkits/vanguard-firmware/reference/tutorial/index.md

 	* The Vanguard board

 * Step 1: To plug in the Vanguard board to give it power
-	* The Vanguard's USB Micro-B socket can be fragile.
-Be careful when plugging and unplugging the cable.
+	* Don't use force on a USB Micro-B socket.
 If the cable doesn't slide in easily, try turning the plug upside down

 * Step 2: To connect to the newly available wifi access point
 	* Wifi networks have a name or ESSID.
 Normally your laptop takes a few minutes to refresh the list of available network ESSIDs in menus.
 Turning on and off your laptop's wifi can accelerate this.